A Flash of Inspiration: External Lighting for Dog Photography

 Highly capable digital cameras such as the Olympus cameras, offers you the ability to use a white-balance setting to neutralize or emphasize colour casts.
 And you guessed it, this allows you to manipulate the atmosphere of the finished photograph, such as adding warmer tones to a portrait or cooler tones to a winter landscape, and create the feeling of being there.
 Perhaps you can deepening the blue of the sky or the create shades of mauve in your sunrise sky.

 To do this isn’t complicated, simply override the cameras auto-white balance setting and intentionally apply a colour balance to the picture.

 Introduce golden tones using the ‘cloudy’ or ‘shade’ white balance setting.
-However, whatever the effect your try, be mindful of the effect it has on the subject.
+However, whatever the effect you try, be mindful of the effect it has on the subject.
 It can introduce hues that on our subject can looks unrealistic or unflattering.
-For this reason it can work particularly effectively when paired with a silhouette photo.
+For this reason, it can work particularly effectively when paired with a silhouette photo.

 I hope you now feel confident about how to be flash with flash… and external lighting.
 Over to you and your dog to get out there and dance the light fantastic in your next photographs.

 Going hand in hand with mastering flash photography, is working in natural light only!
 If you’re keen to brush up on your tips for backlighting, creating bokeh and starbursts, then check out our article full of inspiration here.